In 2022, tuition for full-time students at Johnson University Florida was $17,384 a year.

-Johnson University Florida is a private, religious institution, so it has the same tuition for residents of Florida as it does for residents from other states.
+Johnson University Florida is a private, religious institution, which means it has the same tuition for students from Florida as it does for residents from other states.

 Johnson University Florida has the same tuition for international students as for those from out of state.